Toloka/docs/en/toloka-kit/reference/toloka.async_client.client.AsyncTolokaClient.compose_message_thread.md

 **Examples:**

 A message is sent to all Tolokers who have tried to complete your tasks.
-The message is in english.
+The message is in English.
 Tolokers can't reply to your message.

 ```python
 message_text = "Amazing job!
 We've just trained our first model with the data you prepared for us.
 Thank you!"